Jonathan2055/alu-zero_day/git/README.md

-And now this Repository is to help me master using git
+And now this Repository is to help me master using git.